ravirasadiya/docs/docs/validator_guide/pulse-staking-deposit-cli.md

 >[!CAUTION]
-> You MUST set your WITHDRAWAL address correctly when generating your Keys.
+> You MUST set your WITHDRAWAL address correctly to the `Network_Withdraw` contract when generating your Keys.

 Withdrawal Address set to the Vouch `Network_Withdraw` contract address